 Note that after we click Normalize, the Sum of Event Values is 100% again, thus indicating that every dollar in the Event Value will be spent on the spending pattern.
 We can now set the Value to the cost of goods and services for the university.

 We use the Industry Employee Compensation Event type (instead of a Labor Income Event) because it captures or estimates the additional Value Added element of the capital consumption.
-A Labor Income Change could also be used with the payroll value and an Employee Compensation Event, but you would need to solve for Value Added separately, which can be cumbersome.
+A Labor Income Change could also be used with the payroll value and an Employee Compensation Event, but you would need to solve for Value Added separately.

 Two Scenarios are used because this avoids having the 'mixed' set of results we saw in Option 1 above.
 From these two Scenarios we now get two sets of results.
 The first is the spending pattern results which describe the effects of our budgetary expenditures on the local economy.
 Again these results do not include our Direct Employment, Labor Income, Value Added or Output, but do reflect the Employment, Labor Income, Value Added and Output associated to the first-round of Intermediate Inputs of the university in the local economy in the listed Direct Effects.
 The second is the impact of the payroll and employment which show the impact of staff spending their income in the local economy.
 Our Results screen will default to showing both combined.
 If you want to look at the Results of only one of the impacts, click on Filters and choose the Event Name you wish to see.
 Filtering by the Institutional Spending Pattern will show the Direct Effects that should all be added to the existing Indirect Effect to produce the true Indirect Effect.
 From there you can simply add the results of the Industry Employee Compensation Event to the edited Institutional Spending Pattern results.
 All that is left is to populate the Direct Output with the combination of the 2 Event Values run in each Event.